mbrudd/LLMs/README.md

 # LLMs

-A repo for working through the Build an LLM book
+A repo for working through Sebastian Raschka's [Build a Large Language Model (From Scratch)](http://mng.bz/orYv)